Browse our residential ex-pat lending criteria

 E

-Excluding applicants previously within full time education, all employed applicants must be in permanent full or part-time employment, on a fixed term contract or a zero-hours contract, and continuously employed for the last 6 months, including probationary period, if appropriate
+Excluding applicants previously within full time education, all employed applicants must be in permanent full or part-time employment, and continuously employed for the last 6 months, including probationary period, if appropriate

 I